jamesheald/COIN/README.md

 ```
 [P,S] = obj.plot_COIN(S,w);
 ```
-This will generate the requested plots.
-In this example, a state | context plot and a predicted probabilities plot will be generated.
+This will generate the relevant plots&mdash;a state | context plot and a predicted probabilities plot in this example.
 The structure P contains the plotted data (view the generate_figures method in COIN.m to see how the data in P is plotted).
 Note that these plots take some time to generate, as they require contexts in multiple particles and multiple runs to be relabelled on each trial.
 Once these contexts have been relabelled, the variables to be plotted are then averaged across particles and runs.
 In general, using more runs will result in less variable results.

 ### Storing variables